puppetlabs/jenkins-pipeline-puppet-enterprise-plugin/README.md

 Hiera data, and modules to a specified Puppet environment.
 To lean more about code management in Puppet Enterprise, go here: [https://docs.puppet.com/pe/latest/code_mgr.html]

-**groovy script invocation**: puppet.codeDeploy()
+**groovy script invocation**: puppet.codeDeploy 'environment'

 **Parameters**

-* environment - The environment to deploy.
-String.
-Required
 * credentials - The Jenkins credentials storing the PE RBAC token.
 String.
 Required if puppet.credentials not used.

 **Example**

 ```
   puppet.codeDeploy 'production', credentials: 'pe-access-token'
+  puppet.codeDeploy 'staging'
 ```

 ### puppet.job

-**groovy script invocation**: puppet.job()
+**groovy script invocation**: puppet.job('environment')

 **Parameters**

-* environment - The environment to run the job in.
-String
-* target - Target in environment to deploy to.
-Can be app, app instance, or app component.
-Defaults to entire environment.
-String
 * credentialsId - ID of the Jenkins Secret text credentials.
 String.
 Required if puppet.credentials not used
 * concurrency - Level of maximum concurrency when issuing Puppet runs.
 Defaults to unlimited.
 Integer.
 * noop - Whether to run Puppet in noop mode.
 Defaults to false.
 Boolean

+**Puppet Enterprise 2015.2 - 2016.3 Parameters**
+The following parameters should be used with Puppet Enterprise 2015.2 - 2016.3 for definining the job's run target.
+Note, the target parameter will work with Puppet Enterprise 2016.4+ but has been deprecated.

+* target - Target in environment to deploy to.
+Can be app, app instance, or app component.
+Defaults to entire environment.
+String

+**Puppet Enterprise 2016.4+ Parameters**
+The following parameters should be used with Puppet Enterprise 2016.4+ for definining the job's run scope.

+* nodes - An array of nodes to run Puppet on.
+* application - The name of the application to deploy to.
+Can be all instances or a specific instance. e.g 'MyApp' or 'MyApp[instance-1]'.
+String.
+* query - The PQL query to determine the list of nodes to run Puppet on.
+String.

 **Example**